jaydenszekelydesign/jaydenszekely/src/pages/index.md

 I aim to take the complexity out of website design and development for my clients.
-Through consultation, listening to your story and what you
+Through consultation and listening to your story I can develop a solution that is right for you and your business.